b-lukaszuk/BS_wJ_eng/contents/translation.md

 ```

 Congratulations!
 You have successfully synthesized pre-pro-insulin, a product
-transformed into a hormon that saved many a lives from diabetic coma and
+transformed into a hormon that saved many a live.
+It could be only a matter of
-death.
-It could be only a matter of time before you achieve something greater
+time before you achieve something greater still.
-still.

 The above (`translate`) is not the only possible solution.
 For instance, if you
 are a fan of [functional